 It would be helpful if you pulled up another tab with Google maps of the island to better put into perspective where/how far everything is.

 If you aren’t comfortable riding a motorbike or don’t care to rent one, I would advise staying somewhere in the Chalok Baan Khao area; not necessarily near or on the bay, but actually a little further inland.
 I stayed at Koh Tao Toscana and can recommend it.
 It’s a close enough walk from the pier and it’s a nice area if you’re not into heavy partying and want to relax.
 It also makes getting to the snorkeling spot easier.

-To begin, have a look at Number 1 on the map.
+To begin, have a look at Number 1 on the map, which is the crossroads for Sai Daeng Beach.

 It is right around here that you will see a sign on the left for “Sai Daeng Beach.”
 Follow the signs later on to bring you all the way to Sai Daeng.
 For those that are walking, it’s about 1.75 kilometers from here – and it gets a bit more treacherous!
 One half is uphill, and the other downhill.
 The views here and there along the walk are quite nice; have your camera ready!